Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/4-armor.md

 Armor have five elements that are compatible with the character.

+Players can buy and sell equipment at the blacksmith.

 ## Reforge

 The player attacks the boss will receive the shard.